mir-dataset-loaders/mirdata/docs/index.rst

-``mirdata`` is an open-source Python library that provides tools for working with common MIR datasets, including tools for:
+``mirdata`` is an open-source Python library that provides tools for working with common Music Information Retrieval (MIR) datasets, including tools for:

  * downloading datasets to a common location and format
  * validating that the files for a dataset are all present